Bohmian Mechanics as a Practical Tool

-This is well-known \cite{Durr, Absolute, operatorsObservables}, but let us review it qualitatively, because it will be key to understand Markovianity.
-Given an initially closed quantum system S with EWF $\ket{\psi(0)}_S=\int\psi^\xi(\vec{x},t=0)dx$, following the standard von Neumann protocol \cite{vonNeumann}, as part of the environment of S, let us consider the degree of freedom of the pointer of a macroscopic measuring apparatus M, $z\equiv y_{n+1}$.
-Initially this pointer will be around its repose position, independently of the rest of the environment, meaning it should have a localized EWF $\ket{\varphi(0)}_M$.
-Then, S and M are made to interact until $t=T$, through the von Neumann coupling Hamiltonian $\hat{H}_{MS}:=\bar{\mu}(t)\,\hat{p}_M\otimes \hat{B}_S$, where $\hat{p}_M$ is the pointer's momentum operator, $\hat{B}_S=\sum_kb_k\ket{b_k}\bra{b_k}$ with $b_k\in\R$ is the diagonalized self-adjoint operator related with the property $B$ of the system we wish to "measure" and $\mu:=\int_0^T\bar{\mu}(t)dt$ is the interaction strength.
-This Hamiltonian entangles the position of the pointer $z$ with the eigenstates $\ket{b_k}_S$ of $\hat{B}_S$ such that, the composite wavefunction will separate the eigenstates $\ket{b_k}_S$ along the configuration space axis $z$, by enveloping each with a differently displaced version of the localized $\ket{\varphi(0)}_M$, scaled by $P_k:=|\bra{b_k}_S\ket{\psi}_S|^2$.
+This is well-known in the Bohmian literature about measurement \cite{Durr, Absolute, operatorsObservables}, but let us review it qualitatively, because it will be key to understand Markovianity.
+Let there be an initially closed quantum system S with EWF $|\psi(0)\rangle_S=\int\psi^\xi(\vec{x},t=0)|\vec{x}\rangle d^nx$.
+As part of the environment of S, let us consider the degree of freedom of the pointer of a macroscopic measuring apparatus M, $z\equiv y_{n+1}$, following the standard von Neumann protocol \cite{vonNeumann}.
+Initially this pointer will be around its repose position, independently of the rest of the environment, meaning it should have a spatially localized EWF $\ket{\varphi(0)}_M$.
+In order to transfer information from S to M, they are made to interact until $t=T$, through the von Neumann coupling Hamiltonian $\hat{H}_{MS}:=\bar{\mu}(t)\,\hat{p}_M\otimes \hat{B}_S$, where $\hat{p}_M$ is the pointer's momentum operator, $\hat{B}_S=\sum_kb_k\ket{b_k}\bra{b_k}$ with $b_k\in\R$ is the "diagonalized" self-adjoint operator related to the system's property $B$ to be "measured" and $\mu:=\int_0^T\bar{\mu}(t)dt$ is the interaction strength.
+This Hamiltonian entangles the position of the pointer $z$ with the eigenstates $\ket{b_k}_S$ of $\hat{B}_S$ such that, the system-pointer wavefunction will separate the eigenstates $\ket{b_k}_S$ along the configuration space axis $z$, by enveloping each with a differently displaced version of the localized $\ket{\varphi(0)}_M$, scaled by $P_k:=|\bra{b_k}_S\ket{\psi}_S|^2$.
 For a reproducible measurement \cite{operatorsObservables} and the pointer to show us macroscopically distinguishable results $b_k$, the interaction $\mu$, proportional to the separation of the envelopes, must be strong enough to leave them macroscopically disjoint in $z$.
-Then, the pointer will show a position $z^\xi(T)$ around one of these envelopes, which will "slice" a CWF for S equal to the eigenstate $\ket{b_j}_S$, modulated by that envelope.
-This will happen with probability $P_j$ (area of the envelope) by the Quantum Equilibrium \cite{Absolute}.
-The CWFs linked to the rest of possible envelopes, are called "empty waves".
-At this point, the Copenhagen theory postulates a so-called, "wavefunction collapse", that transforms the entangled wavefunction into a product of a single eigenstate $\ket{b_j}_S$ and its corresponding envelope \cite{vonNeumann}.
-In Bohmian mechanics, there is no need to postulate any physical "collapse", and instead it is just an apparent process.
-Because the different CWF "groupings" in $z$ have a macroscopically disjoint support, and because for $t>T$, the coupling potential goes off, $\bar{\mu}(t)=0$, the correlation potential $\mathfrak{W}$ for S vanishes.
-In consequence, the CWF for S selected by the Bohmian position of the pointer, will evolve for $t>T$ as if it were again an independent closed quantum system wavefunction: it will be an EWF.
-Since the EWF is enough for the complete future description of S, we can consider an "effective collapse" $\ket{\psi}_S\rightarrow\ket{b_j}_S$.
+Then, the pointer will show a position $z^\xi(T)$ around one of these envelopes, which will "slice" a CWF for S equal to the eigenstate $\ket{b_j}_S$ modulated by that envelope.
+This will happen with probability $P_j$ (area of the envelope) given by the Quantum Equilibrium principle \cite{Absolute}.
+The CWFs linked to the rest of possible envelopes are called "empty waves".
+At this point, the Copenhagen theory postulates a so-called "wavefunction collapse", that transforms the entangled wavefunction into a product of a single eigenstate $\ket{b_j}_S$ and its corresponding envelope \cite{vonNeumann}.
+In Bohmian mechanics, there is no need to postulate any physical "collapse", instead it is seen just as an apparent process caused by the effective vanishing of the correlation potential $\mathfrak{W}$ for S. This vanishing is due to the fact that the different CWF "sets" enveloped along $z$ have a macroscopically disjoint support and because for all relevant $t>T$, the system-apparatus coupling potential vanishes ($\bar{\mu}(t)=0$).
+In consequence, the CWF for S selected by the Bohmian position of the pointer will evolve for $t>T$ as if it were again an independent closed quantum system wavefunction: it will be an EWF.
+Since the EWF is enough for the complete future description of S, we can omit the description of the measurement process that took an (ideally small) time $T$ and consider an "effective collapse" $\ket{\psi}_S\rightarrow\ket{b_j}_S$.